Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 >
 > Good at: Spotting people sneaking out of the city, shooting, close combat.
 >
-> Poor at: Spotting people sneaking in the city, getting reinforcements, communicating.
+> Poor at: Spotting people sneaking into the city, being sufficiently numerous to cover the entire wall, communicating.

-Agatone, Commender of the Wall
+> **Agatone, Last Commander of the Wall**

-An officer of the local army, Agatone, advised by a traveling philosopher named Tymon has taken upon himself to prevent the plague from spreading.

-Here and there, the walls are still manned by a few grim archers, who have been posted to prevent anybody from leaving the city.
-They look towards the city, though, so it should be easy to hide from them.
-Also, they are only a few dozens, far from enough to watch the entire wall.
+>
+> * Seasoned soldier, broken man.
+> * I will fall last.
+>
+> Robustness: Underboss.
+>
+> Good at: Strategy.
+>
+> Poor at: Living with the consequences of his choices.

 > **Summary of information**
 >